Files / India

 Document Overview

 The United Nations Office on Drugs and Crime's 2023 report indicates that Myanmar's opium poppy cultivation area increased by 33% in 2022, reversing the declining trend since 2014.
-In 2023, Myanmar surpassed Afghanistan to become the world's largest opium producer, with an illicit cultivation area of 116,000 acres and a potential dry opium yield of 1,080 metric tons, reaching the highest level since 2001.
-This growth primarily stems from Myanmar's economic distress—an 18% economic contraction in 2021, coupled with currency devaluation and inflation, making livelihoods difficult in rural areas.
+In 2023, Myanmar surpassed Afghanistan to become the world's largest opium producer, with an illicit cultivation area of 116,000 acres and a potential dry opium production of 1,080 metric tons, reaching the highest level since 2001.
+This growth primarily stems from Myanmar's economic difficulties—an 18% economic contraction in 2021, coupled with currency depreciation and inflation, has made livelihoods in rural areas extremely challenging.
 Poppy, as a high-yield cash crop, has become a crucial income source for farmers.

-The report systematically analyzes the security dynamics along the India-Myanmar border, the driving factors behind the rebound in Myanmar's drug production, drug trafficking trends and harms in India's northeastern region, and evaluates the effectiveness and shortcomings of existing bilateral and multilateral drug control mechanisms.
-The study finds that despite cooperation between India and Myanmar through bilateral meetings, intelligence sharing, and India's implementation of special operations like the "War on Drugs," issues such as political corruption, law enforcement loopholes, and insufficient support for alternative livelihoods have limited the effectiveness of drug control efforts.
+The report systematically analyzes the security dynamics along the India-Myanmar border, the driving factors behind the rebound of drug production in Myanmar, the trends and harms of drug trafficking in India's northeastern region, and evaluates the effectiveness and shortcomings of existing bilateral and multilateral drug control mechanisms.
+The study finds that despite cooperation between India and Myanmar through bilateral meetings and intelligence sharing, and India's implementation of special operations such as the "War on Drugs," issues like political corruption, law enforcement loopholes, and insufficient support for alternative livelihoods have limited the effectiveness of drug control efforts.